-Call for Presentations
+1. Call for Presentations

 The CFP invites speakers to submit proposals to present at the Chapter conference.
-The CFP is written by the Programs Subcommittee, based on past conferences, and describes the conference theme, and optional tracks, and criteria that will guide the selection of regular program sessions.
+The CFP is written by the Programs Subcommittee, based on past conferences, and describes the conference theme, optional tracks, and criteria that will guide the selection of regular program sessions.
+One criterion shall be diversity, either in session speakers and/or the subject matter.
 Material is provided to the Graphic Designer who will produce the CFP for review by the Programs Subcommittee.

 The CFP should be detailed enough to excite potential session submitters.
 It should not contain detail about what will be required in the online session submittal form.
 It is typically the length of a printed page with graphic emphasis.
 The Graphic Designer can prepare the CFP graphics if not submitted with the CFP language by the CHC.
-Sample CFPs from recent conferences are available upon request from Conference Contractors (see Appendix K for an example).
+Sample CFPs from recent conferences are available upon request from Conference Contractors (see Appendix K for an example)

 The release of the CPF should coincide with the availability of the online session submittal form.
 The CFP should be posted about nine months prior to the conference.
-Typically, the CFP is released in November with a deadline for submittals at the end of January.'s conference.
+Typically, the CFP is released in November with a deadline for submittals at the end of January.

-Hnformation to potential submitters should anticipate likely questions.
+Information to potential submitters should anticipate likely questions.
 A typical inquiry involves the registration and fee policy for speakers.
-Moderators should be informed that they will receive a confirmation email that their session was successfully submitted, and they should follow-up with the CM Coordinator or Program Subcommittee Chair (to be determined) identified staff if they do not receive a confirmation.
+Moderators should be informed that they will receive a confirmation email that their session was successfully submitted, and they should follow-up with the CM Coordinator or Program Subcommittee Chair (to be determined) if they do not receive a confirmation.

 The CFP should indicate the session length being sought to allow submitters to propose a proper number of speakers or materials to be covered.
 The standard session length is 1.5 hours.
 Feedback from panels indicates that 1.5-hour sessions give adequate time for several presentations plus audience questions.
 It also allows attendees of Law and Ethics sessions to accrue the required 1.5 CM credits.
 Longer sessions, such as two-part sessions that last three hours, can be considered for more in-depth topics or interactive workshop formats.
 The CHC may also consider reserving a block of time in the conference program for shorter one-hour sessions.
 If alternative session formats are explored by the Programs Committee, consider the space needs of those sessions.
-For example, workshop settings consume considerablye more space than classroom setup, and room settings should be retained for an entire day to avoid room re-setting costs.
+For example, workshop settings consume considerably more space than classroom setup, and room settings should be retained for an entire day to avoid room re-setting costs.

-Online Session Submittals
+2. Online Session Submittals

 The submittal of conference session proposals online was instituted in 2010.
 The new (2015) submittal form allows uniformly-written proposals to be evaluated for inclusion in the conference program.
-It reflects the information that APA requires when the Chapter submits conference sessions for AICP\CM credits.
+It reflects the information that APA requires when the Chapter submits conference sessions for AICP CM credits.
 Specific limitations in certain information fields are included in the form, including session abstract length, speaker biography length, and number of speakers.
 Topic identification which assist in session proposal evaluation is required for the submittal to APA for CM credits.
+A question shall be included asking if and how the session addresses diversity or equity issues either in the speakers or the topic.